Installing Hive on MR3

-Hive-MR3 is an extension of Hive that runs on top of MR3.
-In order to exploit new features in MR3 such as running concurrent DAGs in the same ApplicationMaster and sharing containers among DAGs, Hive-MR3 is built on a modified backend of Hive.
-The modified backend of Hive is also compatible with Tez, so the user can readily switch to Hive-on-Tez without installing it separately.
+Hive can run on top of MR3.
+In order to exploit new features in MR3 such as running concurrent DAGs in the same ApplicationMaster and sharing containers among DAGs, Hive on MR3 is built on a modified backend of Hive.
+(The modified backend of Hive is not compatible with Tez.)

-Currently Hive-MR3 calls a Tez runtime to execute Hive queries and relies on MR3 for the rest such as scheduling DAGs, creating containers, messaging, authenticating and authorizing users, and so on.
-For end users, Hive-MR3 is similar to Hive-on-Tez except for several configuration keys specific to Hive-MR3.
-Thus one can quickly migrate from Hive-on-Tez to Hive-MR3 without much difficulty.
+Currently Hive on MR3 calls a Tez runtime to execute Hive queries and relies on MR3 for the rest such as scheduling DAGs, creating containers, messaging, authenticating and authorizing users, and so on.
+For end users, Hive on MR3 is similar to Hive on Tez except for several configuration keys specific to MR3.
+Thus one can quickly migrate from Hive on Tez to Hive on MR3 without much difficulty.

 - Hive 1.2.2

-In comparison with Hive-on-Tez, Hive-MR3 generally runs faster for sequential queries by virtue of the simple architectural design of ApplicationMaster in MR3.
+In comparison with Hive on Tez, Hive on MR3 generally runs faster for sequential queries by virtue of the simple architectural design of MR3.
 In particular, it makes a much better utilization of computing resources and thus yields a higher throughput for concurrent queries because MR3 allows concurrent DAGs in the same ApplicationMaster to share containers.